grawk/nemo-page/README.md

 `@argument isRecursive {Boolean}` - Whether to keep clearing the cached bases of the parent objects.

 ### Object Model
 This model is mostly for organization of commonly located elements.
 Often, Object models will have a `_base` which all the nested elements fall within.
+All object models will have fields on them for each nested locator.
+For example if your Object model `obj` contains `loc1` as a nested locator, you can do `obj.loc1` and perform operations from that specific to loc1's model.

 `_model` - "object"